LinnaeusUniversity/EvoSuite/README.md

 ## Prerequisites

 ### Note: This commands are mainly for Windows users.
 If you are using another OS please look for specific commands.
 1. The first prerequisite is Java JDK 8 must be pre-installed.
+To check if you are set up, fire up a terminal and try the following:
    1. javac -version
         1. If you have JDK you will see an output similar to

           javac 1.8.0_281
    1. If you are missing java compiler then you have to install it [click here](https://github.com/rqkohistani/JDK_MAVEN_EVOSUITE)

              'javac' is not recognized as an internal or external command, operable program or batch file.

 1. The second prerequisite is Apache Maven.
 Please make sure you have version 3.1 or newer installed.
 To determine which version of Maven you are using, type the following command: